zwave-js/node-zwave-js/docs/api/driver.md

 	supportCheck?: boolean;
 	/** Whether the driver should update the node status to asleep or dead when a transaction is not acknowledged (repeatedly).
 Setting this to false will cause the simply transaction to be rejected on failure.
 Default: true */ changeNodeStatusOnMissingACK?: boolean;
+	/** Sets the number of milliseconds after which a message expires.
+When the expiration timer elapses, the promise is rejected with the error code `Controller_MessageExpired`. */ expire?: number;
 }
 ```